MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

    exec -l $SHELL
    ```

-3. Run Azure CLI 2.0 from the command prompt with the `az` command.
+3. Run the CLI from the command prompt with the `az` command.

 > [!Note]
-> When you install with InstallAzureCli, `az component update` isn't supported.
+> When you install with InstallAzureCli, [`az component update`](/cli/azure/component#update) isn't supported.
 > To update to the latest CLI, run `curl -L https://aka.ms/InstallAzureCli | bash` again.
 >
 > To uninstall, see the [manual uninstall instructions](#uninstall).

 ## Windows

-You can install the CLI with the MSI and use it in the Windows command-line,
-or you can install the CLI with apt-get on Bash on Ubuntu on Windows.
+You can install Azure CLI 2.0 with the MSI and use it in the Windows command-line, or you can install the CLI with apt-get on Bash on Ubuntu on Windows.

 ### MSI for the Windows command-line

 To install the CLI on Windows and use it in the Windows command-line, download and run the [msi](https://aka.ms/InstallAzureCliWindows).

 > [!NOTE]
-> When you install with the msi, `az component` isn't supported.
+> When you install with the msi, [`az component`](/cli/azure/component) isn't supported.
 > To update to the latest CLI, run the [msi](https://aka.ms/InstallAzureCliWindows) again.
 >
 > To uninstall the CLI, run the [msi](https://aka.ms/InstallAzureCliWindows) again and choose uninstall.